Read Original Post at http://www.heart-stone.com

 This course has been foundational to the learning of not only the thousands of herbalists out there, but many of your teachers, including me, as well.

 There are various levels of engagement from completely on your own to handing in homework that staff read and comment on.
 Important to note that Rosemary still reads everyone’s final assignment.
-If you register at the time of this post, she’s having her yearly $75 off sale!

 Thank you Rosemary, for the gift of your presence, for sharing your wisdom with all of us, for bridging the way to the green world, for helping to make the world a better place, and thank you for helping to make me a better person.
 So now I’d like to end where I began, in gratitude.